Woman's World (Cher song)

 "Woman's World" is a song by American singer Cher, from her twenty-fifth studio album Closer to the Truth (2013).
-It was written by Matt Morris, Anthony "TC" Crawford, Joshua "J.D."
-Walker, and Paul Oakenfold, while production was helmed by the latter.
+It was written by Matt Morris, Anthony "TC" Crawford, Joshua "JD" Walker, and Paul Oakenfold, while production was helmed by the latter.
 Sonically, "Woman's World" is a dance-pop, EDM, electropop and electro song with themes of women's empowerment in its lyrics.
 The song was released by Warner Bros.
-Records on June 18, 2013, by Warner Bros.
-Records as the album's lead single.
+Records on June 18, 2013 as the album's lead single.

 The song became a top thirty hit in Switzerland.
 In the United States, it was a modest hit on the Billboards top-selling electronic dance music chart, becoming Cher's eighth number-one single on the Hot Dance Club Songs chart, after being the greatest-gainer for its fourth, consecutive week.
 On the Adult Contemporary chart, "Woman's World" debuted at number 30, making Cher one of few artists to have appeared on that chart in every one of the last six decades.